d3designs/flickr/README.markdown

 ## Example usage

 If you want to make a request to Flickr's `flickr.people.findByUsername` method, you'd do the following.
-This makes a request using [RequestCore](http://github.com/skyzyx/requestcore), defaults to a serialized PHP response from Flickr, and parses it with unserialize().
+This makes a request using [RequestCore](http://github.com/skyzyx/requestcore), defaults to a JSON response from Flickr, and parses it with json_decode().

 	$flickr = new FlickrCache();
 	$flickr->cache_mode(true);
 	$response = $flickr->people->find_by_username(array(
 		'username' => 'skyzyx'
 	));
-	echo $response['user']['id'];
+	echo $response->user->id];
 	var_dump($response);

 You can look through the response to see how to traverse through the data.